-Incorporating rare-earth (RE) ions in non-magnetic matrices have generated considerable interest as potential candidates as well ~\cite{Bushev2011,Probst2013,Probst2014,Tkalcec2014,Wisby2014,Yue2017,Budoyo2018, Bertaina2007}.
-In particular the S-state lanthanides (Eu$^{2+}$, Gd$^{3+}$, Tb$^{4+}$) have zero total orbital angular momentum which partially suppresses the spin-lattice and crystal field interactions~\cite{Baibekov2017}.
-These large spin ($S$ = 7/2) ions, possess a rich energy level structure that spans the Hilbert space of a 3 qubit system allowing a quantum gate to be obtained using applying resonant $\pi$~pulses~\cite{leuenberger_quantum_2001,Jenkins2017}.
+Incorporating rare-earth (RE) ions in nonmagnetic matrices has generated considerable interest as potential candidates as well ~\cite{Bushev2011,Probst2013,Probst2014,Tkalcec2014,Wisby2014,Yue2017,Budoyo2018, Bertaina2007}.
+In particular, the \textit{S}-state lanthanides (Eu$^{2+}$, Gd$^{3+}$, Tb$^{4+}$) have zero total orbital angular momentum, which partially suppresses the spin-lattice and crystal-field interactions~\cite{Baibekov2017}.
+These large-spin ($S$ = 7/2) ions possess a rich energy-level structure that spans the Hilbert space of a three-qubit system allowing a quantum gate to be obtained by applying resonant $\pi$~pulses~\cite{leuenberger_quantum_2001,Jenkins2017}.

-In the present report we study electro-nuclear transitions at the mesoscale level of the minority species of $^{155}$Gd$^{3+}$ and $^{157}$Gd$^{3+}$ (\textit{I}=3/2) isotopes, in order to achieve local (on-chip) control of the electronic and nuclear degrees of freedom.
-In the Gd odd isotopes, the non-zero $I$ creates 2$I$+1 hyperfine split electro-nuclear states with transition frequencies close enough to be studied with the single mode of an on-chip resonator by means of field tuning of the resonance frequency\cite{Groll2010}.
+In the present report we study electronuclear transitions at the mesoscale level of the minority species of $^{155}$Gd$^{3+}$ and $^{157}$Gd$^{3+}$ (\textit{I}=3/2) isotopes, in order to achieve local (on-chip) control of the electronic and nuclear degrees of freedom.
+In the Gd odd isotopes, the nonzero $I$ creates 2$I$+1 hyperfine split electronuclear states with transition frequencies close enough to be studied with the single mode of an on-chip resonator by means of field tuning of the resonance frequency\cite{Groll2010}.
 The Gd$^{3+}$ ions are diluted in a CaWO$_{4}$ single crystal and weakly coupled with the electromagnetic mode of a coplanar stripline superconducting resonator.
-The CaWO$_4$ host matrix provides a large crystal field that gives spin transitions at $\approx$18~GHz.
-The microwave field distribution induced by the resonator geometry allows us to connect electro-nuclear quantum states with very different spin projections ($\Delta m_s\neq1$) that would otherwise be forbidden.
-The large values for the spin of a RE ion, cavity resonant frequency and spin projection swing contribute to an increase of the overall spin-photon coupling strength.
-This makes the $^{155,157}$Gd$^{3+}$:CaWO$_4$ spin crystal an interesting candidate for a quantum hybrid system when integrated into current circuit Quantum Electrodynamics (QED) architectures.
+The CaWO$_4$ host matrix provides a large crystal field that gives spin transitions at approximately 18~GHz.
+The microwave field distribution induced by the resonator geometry allows us to connect electronuclear quantum states with very different spin projections ($\Delta m_s\neq1$) that would otherwise be forbidden.
+The large values for the spin of a RE ion, cavity resonant frequency, and spin projection swing contribute to an increase of the overall spin-photon coupling strength.
+This makes the $^{155,157}$Gd$^{3+}$:CaWO$_4$ spin crystal an interesting candidate for a quantum hybrid system when integrated into current circuit quantum electrodynamics architectures.